Robustness of travelling states in generic non-reciprocal mixtures: Abstract

 \section{Abstract}

 Emergent non-reciprocal interactions violating Newton's third law are widespread in out-of-equilibrium systems.
-It has been demonstrated recently that phase separating mixtures with such non-reciprocal interactions between components exhibit travelling states that have no equilibrium counterpart.
-Using extensive Brownian dynamics simulations, we investigate the existence and stability of such travelling states in the collective dynamics of a generic non-reciprocal particle system.
-By varying a broad range of parameters including aggregate state of the mixture components, diffusivity, degree of non-reciprocity, effective spatial dimension and density, we determine that these dynamic travelling states exist only in a relatively narrow region of parameter space.
-Our work also sheds light on the physical mechanisms for the disappearance of travelling states when relevant parameters are being varied.
-Our results have implications for a range of non-equilibrium systems including non-reciprocal phase separating mixtures, non-equilibrium pattern formation and predator-prey models.
+Phase separating mixtures with such interactions exhibit travelling states with no equilibrium counterpart.
+Using extensive Brownian dynamics simulations, we investigate the existence and stability of such travelling states in a generic non-reciprocal particle system.
+By varying a broad range of parameters including aggregate state of mixture components, diffusivity, degree of non-reciprocity, effective spatial dimension and density, we determine that travelling states do exist below the predator-prey regime, but nonetheless are only found in a narrow region of the parameter space.
+Our work also sheds light on the physical mechanisms for the disappearance of travelling states when relevant parameters are being varied, and has implications for a range of non-equilibrium systems including non-reciprocal phase separating mixtures, non-equilibrium pattern formation and predator-prey models.